-Assignments (expressive part):
+Assignment + project (expressive part):

-For both assignments, you will produce a video in ASL.
+For assignment(s), you will produce a video in ASL.
 Your ASL expressive and productive skills will be evaluated in each of your assignments.
-Instructions, a list of the assigned topics and the grading rubric will be provided on eclass.
+For a project, each of you will be provided a topic and you will do some research before giving your video presentation and live discussion in class.
+An instruction, a list of the assigned topics and the grading rubric will be provided on eclass.
 See "Policy for Late Assignments" below for information.

-Oral Final Exam ("communicative competency" part):
+Oral Final Exam (communicative competency part):

 The "oral" final exam will be composed of expressive, comprehensive and receptive skills in natural (live) one-on-one conversations with the instructor for up to 10 minutes.
-The mark will be based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
+The mark will based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
 More details will be provided on eclass.

-Final Exam (receptive/written part):
+Final Exam:

-The cumulative final exam will be composed of comprehensive/receptive skill and written component, and expressive skill based on lecture/material content.
+The cumulative final exam will be composed of comprehensive/receptive skill, written component, and expressive skill based on lecture/material content.
 No exceptions will be made for planned holidays, etc.

-Class participation:
+Class participation/conduct:

-Attendance, active participation in class, and the use of ASL in class will be assessed.
+Attendance, active participation in class, the use of ASL, and other considered factors in class will be assessed.
 Students are encouraged to take notes on their homework and come to class prepared.
 Disrespectful attitude including not practicing no-voice policy (zero tolerance) will impact your participation mark.
 See more notes in "Attendance, Absences, and Missed Grade Components" below.